paleopollen/Novel_Pollen_Phylogenetic_Placement/README.md

 5. Morphological visualization.

 # Hardware
-Experiments were conducted either on a Jupyter Notebook, using an Nvidia GeForce RTX3090 (24 GB) card, or on Google Colab, using an Nvidia A100 SXM4 (40 GB) card.
+Experiments were conducted either on a Jupyter Notebook (using an Nvidia GeForce RTX3090 card with 24 GB of memory), or on Google Colab (using an Nvidia A100 SXM4 card with 40 GB of memory).